oracle/oci-react-samples/mtdrworkshop/setup-dev-environment/Readme.md

 ## **Task 5**: Start the setup

+The setup script uses terraform, bash scripts, and SQL to automate the creation of the resources needed for this lab.
+The script will ask for the necessary components to automate resource creation.

 1. Change to the mtdrworkshop directory:

   ```
   cd oci-react-samples/mtdrworkshop
   ```
 2. Copy this command to make sure that env.sh gets run everytime you start up cloud shell

   ```
   echo source $(pwd)/env.sh >> ~/.bashrc
   ```
 3. Run the following sequence of commands to start the setup
   ```
   source env.sh
   source setup.sh
   ```
 4. If the previous steps were done correctly, the setup will ask for your OCID.